Welcome to CoonPals!

 15. Please read this Winn Feline Foundation Article on Early Spay/Neuter: Neuter in the Cat - a Winn Feline Foundation Report

 16. What guarantees are provided in the CoonPals' Written Contract?
 CoonPals guarantees that our cats are pedigreed Maine Coons, registered in CFA, ACFA and/or TICA.
 We provide our kittens with two preventative de-wormings, their initial 2-3 sets of kitten 4-in-1 vaccines called FVRCP, sent with FL Vet's Health Certificate stating the Coon is in good health: free of ear mites-fleas- worms-obvious feline illnesses/diseases.
 CoonPals Sires and Dams are screened for HCM: Hypertropic Cardiomyopathy, and are guaranteed to be Feline Leukemia and Feline AIDS negative.
-A free ACFA Cat Association Pedigreed registration of your Maine Coon will be submitted with your name as owner and your chosen name for the cat, & we microchip and register your CoonPals with 24PetWatch...... & come freshly bathed, nails clipped, ears cleaned & oral CAPSTAR flea treatment pill!!!
+A free ACFA Cat Association Pedigreed registration of your Maine Coon will be submitted with your name as owner and your chosen name for the cat, & we microchip and register your CoonPals with 24PetWatch or SMARTTAG...... & come freshly bathed, nails clipped, ears cleaned & oral CAPSTAR flea treatment pill!!!
 Our total price saves the new family on gas, vet bills, time off from work for vet visits, and overall costs!
 We DO NOT recommend the Feline Leukemia or Feline AIDS vaccines!

 17. Do you always place CoonPals' Coons to all families who contact you?
 NO!
 My Coons are my furry children!
 After thorough mutual interviewing and discussions, I may not think the environment and/or human understands and is willing to make the necessary commitment required to own a CoonPals Maine Coon Cat: one that will provide a stimulating, safe, healthy and thriving home, as 'one of the family' and 'cherished pet.'
 I have met some who view and look to add a Maine Coon as a "conversation piece, huge, trophy-like object," and I will not release my furry children to that attitude or environment.